luisqtr/exciteometer/docs/3_Example.md

 - Install *TextMesh Pro* (tested with v2.0.1).
 If your project does not include it yet, Unity will show a prompt message as shown below when you drag and drop the prefab containing the UI of the Excite-O-Meter.

 <img src="./docsimgs/Unity_TMPro.jpg" width="60%">

+# `This document is still work-in-progress from this point!!!`

 ## Folder Structure